seregazhuk/seregazhuk.github.io_old/_posts/2017-09-15-reactphp-cache.md

 ## Fallback

 It may occur that there is no value in a cache.
-To catch this situation we should use promise `otherwise()` method and attach a *onRejected* handler:
+To catch this situation we should use promise `otherwise()` method and attach an *onRejected* handler:

 {% highlight php %}
 <?php